coolbreeze413/espidf_p_skeletor/README.md

 ### **Remember to set the IDF_PATH environment variable to point to the correct esp-idf repo which has been aligned to the arduino-esp32 above  before project build !**

 Setup the CMake toolchain as per instructions.
+Choose the right sdkconfig - remove existing "sdkconfig" file and copy "sdkconfig-cmake" as the new "sdkconfig".

 >     py -2 %IDF_PATH%/tools/idf.py menuconfig
 >     py -2 %IDF_PATH%/tools/idf.py build